 Danielle Larsen is a contemporary illustrator and painter with Unangan Aleut, Koyukon Athabascan, Inupiaq and European ancestry.
 She received her Bachelor of Fine Arts degree from the University of Alaska, Anchorage.
 She is best known for her colorful, graphic, large-scale paintings of jarred, smoked salmon inspired by her father.
 Her paintings are rooted in her Alaska Native culture and her memories growing up in Southcentral Alaska.
 Her still life compositions represent her own impressions and experiences expressed She learned from her family the importance of her cultural traditions of drawing, beading, and quilting.
 She studied with Alaska Native Master artists Alvin Amason in painting, Perry Eaton in mask making, Emma Hildebrand in caribou tufting, Florence Sheakley in two needle beading, and Mary Tunchuk, Elaine Kingeekuk, and Sonya Kelliher-Combs in seal gut sewing.
 She also studied with Garry Mealor in watercolor, Steve Gordon in painting, and Hugh McPeck in sculpture.through energy and light.

-Learn about the unique construction techniques of the Fort Ross windmill and watch a working demonstration of the mill.
 Meet the millers and woodworkers, grind grain in the quern, and learn about the unique construction techniques of the Fort Ross windmill.
 Ongoing demonstrations from 11:30am to 4:00pm, with windmill turnings at 11:30 & 3:30.

 Call Picnic Area Activities

 Grab a Pint at our 6th Annual Beer Garden!